 Review of Past Accidents

 Construction workers also have the right to access and review documentation of accidents, illnesses and injuries that have occurred in the workplace.

-Labour regulations not only stipulate rights for construction workers, but also establish a series of duties for employers.
+Labor regulations not only stipulate rights of construction workers, but also establish a series of duties for employers.
 That is why every worker, in addition to ensuring that his or her rights are guaranteed, must make sure that his or her employer actually complies with the duties set forth in the labor regulations.

 The first duty or obligation of any employer is the provision of a workplace where there is no danger or risk to the worker.

 Safe Equipment and Tools

 The obligation for an employer to provide a safe workplace is well known.
 However, few people are aware of another of an employer’s obligations: to supply equipment and tools whose use does not pose a risk to the worker.
 Therefore, the company or company must ensure that its workers are not using equipment that could endanger their physical integrity.

 If an OSHA worker performs a workplace inspection in the construction area, the site manager must inform him of the applicable standards and regulations.

 Every building site must have an official OSHA sign that is widely visible.
 This official poster contains both workers’ rights and employers’ duties, so the latter must place it in an area characterized by visibility.